A Brief History

 On June 8, 2008, our other villain, Tomohiro Kato, drove a truck into a crowd of strangers at a street crossing, killing 3 and injuring 2 others.
 Kato then jumped from the truck and began stabbing and slashing people, until 12 had been sliced open.
 Of the 12 stabbed, 4 died.
 “I will kill people in Akhabara” was the chilling message this loser had posted on the internet 20 minutes prior to the attack.
 Kato also went on about having no girlfriend, no friends at all, and said he was ugly.
 He had been a poor student and was harshly punished by his parents.
 About to lose his job, he went on his rampage, killing 7 total strangers.
 The media called it the Akhabara Massacre, and witnesses that videoed the tragedy posted it on the internet.

 Like Takuma, Kato was sentenced to death and awaits execution.
 Both of these murderers displayed signs of mental illness and could probably have benefited from intense psychiatric therapy, but the system in Japan failed them and failed to protect their citizens.
 In the United States, it seems most mass murderers are likewise troubled people that are lost in society and receive no meaningful help.
 Will clearly deranged people continue to be allowed to walk among us like a ticking time bomb.
-What do you think?
+Question for students (and subscribers): What do you think?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!